ChristianNguyendinh/ChristianNguyendinh.github.io/_posts/2019-04-01-japanese-passive-form.markdown

 categories: japanese
 ---

 We haven't learned this in class yet.
-Apparently it is used quite a bit.
+Apparently it is used quite a bit, encouraged actually.
+Unlike in English where passive voice ("being") is discouraged.

 Sources: